Assassinations of Iranian nuclear scientists: Reactions

 The U.S. government condemned the assassinations without implicating any party.
 However, some American politicians supported the killings.
 Former speaker of the House Newt Gingrich supported "taking out [Iranian] scientists," and presidential candidate Rick Santorum called the killings "a wonderful thing."

 Israel Defense Forces spokesman General Yoav Mordechai said that he had "no idea who targeted [Mostafa Ahmadi Roshan] but I certainly don't shed a tear."
 Mehdi Hasan wrote in The Guardian, "These 'men on motorbikes' have been described as 'assassins'.
 But assassination is just a more-polite word for murder ...
 How many more of our values will we shred in the name of security?
 Once we have allowed our governments to order the killing of ... fellow human beings, in secret, without oversight or accountability, what other powers will we dare deny them?"

 Historian Michael Burleigh compared the assassinations to the Allied bombing of Nazi V2 rocket sites during World War II, noting that the bombers "were not unduly concerned whether scientists and engineers were killed too, nor foreign slave labourers provided the V2s ceased raining down on London."
 According to Burleigh, scientists are not abstract researchers; there are "real world" consequences of their actions, and he "shall not shed any tears whenever one of these [Iranian] scientists encounters one of the unforgiving men on motorbikes ...
 Except that if Israel ventures down this road, I cannot think of much of an argument to prevent Iran following them, and then anyone else who decides to follow."

 Paul Koring wrote that the assassinations have reportedly had a "chilling impact" on the Iranian scientific community, making it "more difficult for the regime to recruit anyone [for] national-security research efforts".
 Koring also wrote that the assassinations, regardless of their effectiveness, "left a real trail of grief".
 Koring cited Shorheh Pirani, the widow of Darioush Rezaeinejad, who was gunned down in front of his wife and five-year-old daughter.
 A year after the assassination, he wrote that Armita "still draws pictures of her father.
 In them, she and her mother always have their mouths open in terrified screams.
 'Every day', Mrs. Pirani said, 'she makes that painting.'"

 Supreme Leader of Iran Ali Khamenei condemned the attacks, saying "the heinous crimes of those who try to suppress the scientific growth of the Iranian nation have been exposed.
 But there is no doubt that in the face of animosity, Iranian scientists, professors, and researchers will thwart the [enemy's] vicious plans...
 The martyrdom of these eminent scientists ... has honored the scientific community."
 Earlier, the leader had stated that "with their achievements, young Iranian scientists have guaranteed the future and long term energy supply for the nation, and such advancements should not be lost at any cost."

+Following the first strikes of the Iran–Israel War by Israel, Iran responded with a barrage of missiles at Israel.
+Iran’s Supreme Leader, Ayatollah Ali Khamenei, warned that Israel would face a “bitter and painful” fate in response to the attacks.